Schepp/HTTP-2/markdown/http2.en.md

 # Avoid Domain-Sharding!

-It doesn't give us any more advantages.
+It doesn't give us advantages any more.

 <p class="fragment">(instead it only creates superfluous DNS lookups)</p>